Wagner-HiveChain/HiveChain/README.md

    - Automate context-passing and dynamic reasoning for complex workflows.

 4. **Alignment-Conscious by Design**
-   - Offers soft prompts, best practices, and optional guardrails *without* sacrificing developer autonomy.
+   - Offers soft prompts, best practices, and optional guardrails without sacrificing developer autonomy.
    - Provides transparent alignment logs so you can see exactly how safety considerations come into play.

 5. **Developer-Centric Freedom**
-   - No forced ecosystem dependencies; HiveChain is fully open-source and community-driven.
+   - No forced ecosystem dependencies; HiveChain is fully open-source and built by developers for developers.

 ---